jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 Directly get into the hearts and minds of your followers

-When you consistently reply to your mentions, you’ll have a much greater chance of making a fan of someone who was just delivering commentary.
+When you consistently reply to your mentions, you’ll have a much greater chance of making a fan of someone just delivering commentary.

 I've done it with people who chime in to offer words of support or criticism.
 Because I try to be active in my mentions and reply whenever I can.
 It becomes more difficult (and less necessary) the more followers you gain, but doing it is well worth the effort.